YXSIO/RCNN_Summary/README.md

    	  * [To improve](#To-improve)

 ## Course summary

-Here are the course summary as its given on the course [link](https://www.coursera.org/learn/machine-learning-projects):

 > You will learn how to build a detection system based on classifier.
 For further improvement, research used to focus on efficiency(Yolo), as well as accuracy.
 > The Trios of RCNN will help you to understand how the detection algorithm innovate in order to improve the accuracy and efficiency.
 > Further, to understand how attention works in CV is another aspect to make your CV knowledge to a new level.